-This guide details how to maximize AB testing results.
-While you can use any AB testing framework with Barilliance, we've found a few best practices that generate the best customer experiences.
+What are the most effective ecommerce ab tests?
+While you can use any AB testing framework with Barilliance, we've found a number of best practices that generate the best customer experiences.

 If you'd like to skip straight to the AB testing best practices, click here.